CaylinDewey/project2-v2/README.md

 - A multiple player option could be provided.
 - Adverts for these services could also generate income.
 - Pages with information about the origins of the game could lure users.
 A spin off from this could be a sister quiz game.
+- Social media buttons and feeds can promote content and increase engagement.

 ## Design
 ### Color Scheme